ML-Village/ML-Village-Backend/README.md

 # ML-Village-Backend

-Backend Server for the ML Village Model
+Backend Server for the ML Village Models.

+## Setup